Should Your Business Transition from Dynamics GP to Dynamics 365?

 What are the advantages of transitioning to Dynamics 365 from GP?

 • No more concurrent users.
-If you’ve ever had to log out of GP so someone else can work in it (or have been the one waiting hours or even over a weekend), you know how frustrating it is and the delays it can cause.
+If you ever had to log out of GP so someone else can work in it (or have been the one waiting hours or even over a weekend), you know how frustrating it is and the delays it can cause.
 With a Dynamics 365 license, you can access the system at any time, on any device, or even multiple devices at the same time.
 Another huge productivity boost.

 • Flexibility.
 GP can be quite rigid and require a lot of workarounds to get your work done.
-Dynamics 365 is more flexible and allows you to create role-based processes, automated workflows and you can even create your own apps with Power Apps.
+Dynamics 365 is more flexible and allows you to create role-based processes, and automated workflows.
+You can even create your own apps with Power Apps.

 • Outlook integration.
 Are you in Outlook most of your day?
 Dynamics 365 has unmatched integration with Outlook and a lot of functionality is actually embedded.
 It’s a big productivity boost not having to shift back and forth between windows and applications.

 • Automatic updates.
-Your Dynamics 365 subscription includes all updates and enhancements installed for you so you are always on the latest version without additional fees or effort on your part.
+Your Dynamics 365 subscription includes all updates and enhancements installed for you—so you are always on the latest version without additional fees or effort on your part.
 On that note, updates and upgrades can present problems and costs with GP due to heavy customizations and third-party systems.
 With Dynamics 365, it is much smoother.
 Our technical specialists are happy to dive deeper into this with you.

 • Scalability.
 With subscription-based licensing, it’s much easier for administrators to scale functionality and add or remove users.
-You can choose the applications and licenses you need today, change them tomorrow and quickly be up and running.
+You can choose the applications and licenses you need today, change them tomorrow, and quickly be up and running.
 It’s also faster to onboard new users.

 • Mobility.
-Dynamics 365 was designed for mobility across its applications so it’s easier to grant secure, remote access to unified information.
+Dynamics 365 was designed for mobility across its applications, so it’s easier to grant secure, remote access to unified information.
 Companies that have remote workers or field operations will find D365 an excellent foundation to provide a more modern and flexible workplace.

 You have options

 While we’ve highlighted some of advantages of transitioning from GP to Dynamics 365, it is not a decision to take lightly or make quickly.
 We are here to help you assess your needs and look at the options, timing and pricing that make the most sense for your business.
-In addition, Western Computer will help you and your team with change management—a key factor in reducing fear and improving user adoption.
-Contact our experts to start the conversation.

 About the Author